Subdwarf B star: Planetary systems

 There are at least four sdB stars which may possess planetary systems.
-However, in all four cases, subsequent research has indicated that the evidence for the planets' existence was not as strong as previously believed, and whether or not the planetary systems exist is not proven either way.
+However in three of four cases, subsequent research has indicated that the evidence for the planets' existence was not as strong as previously believed, and whether or not the planetary systems exist is not proven either way.

 V391 Pegasi was the first sdB star believed to have an exoplanet in orbit around it, although subsequent research has significantly weakened the evidentiary case for the planet's existence.

 Kepler-70 may have a system of two or more close-orbiting planets, although later research suggests that this is unlikely to be the case.